What is Embodied Carbon?

 Embodied carbon emissions are an inherent part of the lifecycle of buildings and infrastructure.
 These emissions encompass the carbon generated during the production, transportation, and disposal of construction materials.
 As buildings alone account for almost 40% of global carbon emissions, it is imperative that we address embodied carbon emissions as a critical part of our climate action strategy.
 The need to mitigate embodied carbon emissions is especially pressing given that these emissions are irreversible and long-lasting, persisting throughout the lifespan of the infrastructure.
 Therefore, proactive measures to reduce embodied carbon must be implemented now to avoid the catastrophic effects of climate change and to achieve climate targets.

-stages of embodied carbon
+chart of the stages of embodied carbon

 Sources and Process of Embodied Carbon